Worker screening

 3. Apply for NDIS worker screening check

-Apply for your NDIS worker screening check though your state or territory worker screening unit.
-In the application you will enter the employer ID you got from the last step.
+Apply for or renew your NDIS worker screening check with your state or territory worker screening unit.
+In the application you will enter the employer ID number you got from the previous step.

-To complete the process, go back into the NDIS worker screening database to verify your worker screening application:
+You will now log in to the NDIS worker screening database to verify your own worker screening check:

 Worker screening for providers and participants